A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Introduction

-\textbf{Contribution 2: A reference gameplay procedure and evaluation suite.} We provide a simple \emph{reference} decision procedure -- turn-taking with partner selection, proposal construction, and acceptance -- that instantiates one natural way to interact with our games.
-We use this fixed procedure to isolate instance difficulty and compare different value-function approximations under controlled conditions.
-We support exact evaluation on small instances via dynamic programming over the induced negotiation tree, and comparative evaluation on large instances where the exact solution is intractable.
-Importantly, the benchmark itself is protocol-agnostic: the same game instances can be paired with alternative protocols, information structures, or action spaces.
+To address this evaluation gap, we introduce a benchmark and evaluation framework for sequential multi-party negotiation with binding commitments and terminal-only rewards, grounded in insights from real frontline negotiation practice.
+Beyond providing a new benchmark, our goal is to make explicit the assumptions involved in evaluating long-horizon negotiation under binding commitments, particularly how partial commitments are valued and how interaction is modeled.
+Specifically, our contributions are:

-\textbf{Contribution 3: Exposing challenging regimes via ``value-function lenses.''} A central challenge in sequential action-level negotiation is estimating the downstream value of partial commitments.
-We study the benchmark through a small set of simple value-function approximations, each encoding a different assumption about how the remaining (uncommitted) part of the game may unfold.
-These approximations act as intentionally biased lenses: when instantiated within a simple reference gameplay procedure (used for controlled comparison), they induce distinct strategic behaviors (e.g., avoidance of negative exposure versus willingness to accept short-term sacrifices to unlock future gains).
-We use large-scale parameter sweeps to map where each lens succeeds or fails, showing that no single approximation dominates.
-The resulting regime-level characterization highlights which structural properties (e.g., payoff structure, non-linear goal ratio, and incentive alignment) drive negotiation difficulty, providing concrete targets for future algorithm design.
+\textbf{Contribution 1: A benchmark for evaluating sequential negotiation under binding commitments.} We introduce a benchmark for sequential multi-party negotiation games with binding commitments, grounded in real negotiation practice and data.
+The benchmark combines a configurable game generator with instances derived from climate negotiation position papers from a structured negotiation exercise.
+By varying structural properties such as incentive alignment, payoff structure, goal complexity, and goal non-linearity, it supports controlled evaluation across qualitatively different negotiation regimes.

-\textbf{Contribution 4: Realistic large instances from negotiation settings.} We complement synthetic instances with large negotiation games derived from converting position papers from the Harvard Negotiation Challenge climate exercise into machine-readable game instances.
-This bridges controlled synthetic analysis with realistic, document-grounded scenarios, and allows us to test whether qualitative patterns discovered in regime sweeps transfer to large, structured negotiation problems.
+\textbf{Contribution 2: A reference protocol and evaluation framework for long-horizon negotiation.} We provide a simple \emph{reference} negotiation protocol -- including turn-taking, partner selection, proposal construction, and acceptance -- that instantiates one natural way to interact with the benchmark.
+Using this fixed procedure, we enable controlled evaluation of negotiation models \emph{given} a negotiation protocol, reporting aggregate payoff improvements on large instances and exact deviations from optimal play on small ones.
+At the same time, the benchmark itself remains modular: the same game instances can be paired with alternative protocols, information structures, and objectives.
+Because these choices change what behavior is being evaluated, performance should be compared only within a fixed configuration and not across different protocol instantiations.